Tourist attractions at the Victoria Falls

 If you are already in Africa, you should be able to get direct flights to Zimbabwe or Zambia.
-International travelers from Asia, Europe or America will most likely require connection flights.
+International travelers from Asia, Europe, or America will most likely require connection flights.
 Taxis can be arranged once you arrive in any of the two countries but your hotel should be the one to arrange airport transfers.

 Things to do in Victoria Falls once at your hotel, you can ask for guidance on how to hire a taxi to the falls.
 It is important to note that that you will be required to have a visa before entering any of the countries unless you are from a country where VISAs are waived.
 If you are planning to view the falls from both Zimbabwe and Zambia, you will need to acquire multiple visas or a special VISA (Known as the Kaza Univisa) which allows you access to both countries for 30 days.
 The change in government recently has made the process of acquiring the Zimbabwean VISA a little more relaxed.
 Even then, we think it’s important to check with your embassy website to see the current VISA requirements of Zimbabwe and Zambia.

 The right clothing: This is particularly important if you are traveling during the wet season.
-A waterproof jacket is important to help protect you from the mist coming from the falls.
+Additionally, a waterproof jacket is important to help protect you from the mist coming from the falls.
 You can acquire a good jacket from the visitor’s centers but we advise that you acquire a good one before traveling into the two countries.

-A pair of good converse may be okay during the dry season but water proof boats may be a better alternative during the wet season or if you are planning to get so close to the falls but you don’t want to get your feet wet.
+A pair of good Converse may be okay during the dry season but waterproof boats may be a better alternative during the wet season or if you are planning to get so close to the falls but you don’t want to get your feet wet.

-This will ensure that your electronic gadgets like phones, laptops and music players do not get socked by the dropping water (mist).
+This will ensure that your electronic gadgets like phones, laptops, and music players do not get socked by the dropping water (mist).

-The recent renovation in 2013 has taken quality a step further and the hotel now has over 200 luxurious rooms of different categories (standard deluxe, honeymoon and executive rooms).
-Families can choose the stable signature rooms with their own private wings, lounge and courtyard.
-All rooms have air conditioning, excellent Wi-Fi and guests have their own private path to the waterfalls.
-The hotel also has a fitness Centre, spa, excellent cafes, a bar and a poolside restaurant.
+The recent renovation in 2013 has taken quality a step further and the hotel now has over 200 luxurious rooms of different categories (standard deluxe, honeymoon, and executive rooms).
+Families can also choose the stable signature rooms with their private wings, lounge, and courtyard.
+All rooms have air conditioning and excellent Wi-Fi, and guests have their private path to the waterfalls.
+The hotel also has a fitness Centre, spa, excellent cafes, a bar, and a poolside restaurant.
 If you are traveling with toddlers and children, the hotel will provide you with babysitting services.

 Zambezi River Lodge:

 This lodge is found on the Zimbabwean side and at the banks of the river Zambezi.
 The lodge has 83 rooms with amazing views of the river and a giant swimming pool.
-As you eat from the outside dining deck close to the river, expect to see warthogs, hippos, elephants, crocodiles and vervet monkeys roaming near the hotel lawns or the river banks.
+As you eat from the outside dining deck close to the river, expect to see warthogs, hippos, elephants, crocodiles, and vervet monkeys roaming near the hotel lawns or the river banks.